 - Short bowel syndrome

-Turner syndrome treatment often enters this conversation online too, but that condition is primarily addressed during childhood while growth plates remain active.
+Turner syndrome treatment sometimes enters this conversation online, though that condition is primarily addressed during childhood while growth plates are still open and responsive.

 Social Media Myths vs. Medical Reality

-Most social media claims about adults growing taller from HGH lack peer-reviewed scientific evidence.
+Most social media claims about adults growing taller from HGH don’t hold up against peer-reviewed scientific evidence.
+TikTok has essentially turned hormone optimization into entertainment, and that changes how risk gets interpreted.

-A 20-second transformation video feels emotionally convincing even when the science collapses under scrutiny.
-Fitness influencers combine affiliate marketing, dramatic storytelling, gym lighting, and selective photos into something that looks like proof.
+A 20-second transformation video carries emotional weight that a clinical trial abstract can’t really compete with.
+Fitness influencers combine affiliate marketing, dramatic storytelling, gym lighting, and carefully chosen photos into something that looks convincingly like proof.
+It often isn’t.

 - “Natural HGH boosters increase adult height”